 “Best not to think too much about touch.”

-As I watch him go, I see a familiar Model at a nearby restaurant.
-The Fedora wearing monkey from my first visit.
+As I watch him go, I see a familiar Model at a nearby restaurant, the Fedora wearing monkey from my first visit to The Cellar.
 He’s eating something that looks like a melon and alternating sips of wine and pulls from a cigar.
 He seems to be enjoying himself.

 I wait until he looks my way and wave.